 Quarina, our Marketing Manager manages all marketing activities for the company...

 ...including the website you are reading right now!
-She is responsible for the full breadth of our marketing, from developing the marketing strategy to passionately protecting our brand experience and brand image.
+She is responsible for the full breadth of our marketing, from leading our digital transformation to passionately protecting our brand experience and image.